saahily/VerbTopology/README.md

 pip install -r requirements.txt
 ```

-the scripts in `src/` can be run directly. check IMPLEMENTATION_PLAN.md for details on the full pipeline.
+the scripts in `src/` can be run directly.

 ## Directory structure